frenchchoco/motomulti/README.md

 A Motoswap Testnet farmer.
 Based on https://github.com/sanjaybuddapar/motogiga which is based on https://github.com/cryptosalomao/urabalu.

-NONE OF THE FEATURES ARE READY YET, THE LIST WILL BE UPDATED GRADUALLY!!!!!

 # Extra features compared to motogiga

 ⏳ parallel processing
 ⏳ the ability to set gas fees in sats/vb
 ⏳ built-in sybiling without a separate script
 ⏳ replacing fees
-⏳ using arguments to run different steps instead of commenting out stuff
+✅ using arguments to run different steps instead of commenting out stuff
 ⏳ eventually: eliminating the need of manually running different steps by watching tx confimations automatically

 # pls gib